 Understanding the science, measurement, and impact of perfectionism

-Perfectionism is a personality trait characterised by striving for flawlessness and setting excessively high standards of performance, accompanied by overly critical self-evaluations and concerns about others' evaluations.
+Perfectionism is a personality trait that can be characterised by pursuing flawlessness and setting excessively high standards, coupled with overly critical self-evaluations.

 Developed by Randy Frost and colleagues (1990), this 35-item scale measures six dimensions: Concern over Mistakes, Personal Standards, Parental Expectations, Parental Criticism, Doubts about Actions, and Organisation.